ranavivek96/Rock-Paper-Scissors/README.md

 - script.js: Game logic and interactivity.

 # Future Enhancements
+- Include a reset button for quick restarts.
 - Add animations for better user experience.
 - Implement a multiplayer mode.
 - Add sound effects for moves and results.